 Loyalty goes both ways.
 If you’re going to expect your customers to be loyal to you, then you have to show them you’re loyal to them, too.
 This goes beyond just offering a great value.
 Everyone is looking for a deal, and with already tight margins on most of your products, it’s tough to compete.
 Outside of price, the most influential way to maintain a loyal customer base is through relationships.
 Many of your customers live or work in your general area.
 Find out what makes them tick, and show your customers you’re in tune with the needs of the neighborhood.
 Follow these street-smart tips to improve customer loyalty:

 - Serve your community.
-Sponsor a school fundraiser, donate water for a local 5k event, or reach out to help those in need in your immediate neighborhood.
+Sponsor a school fundraiser or reach out to help those in need in your immediate neighborhood.

 - Go beyond the suggestion box.
 Engage your customers in conversations about the products and services you offer.